 Myth 1: Only Female Dogs Cause Spotting in Lawns

-The Truth: Well, not necessarily.
-Female dogs tend to squat when they urinate, leaving a small but dense spot of urine on the grass.
-The quantity of urine can cause burning of the grass.
+The Truth: Female dogs tend to squat when they urinate, leaving a small but dense urine spot on the grass.
+The quantity of urine can cause the grass to burn.

 Myth 2: Dog Urine Spots Are More Common With Certain Breeds

-The Truth: This myth was probably started when a dog owner noticed more spots when owning one breed of dog in relation to another breed, says Harivandi.
-The truth is that the breed doesn’t have any say in the size or damage of the spot.
+The Truth: The breed doesn’t have any say in the size or damage of the spot.
+This myth was probably started when a dog owner noticed more spots when owning one breed of dog in relation to another breed, says Harivandi.

 Some individual dogs have urine with a higher pH level and/or nitrogen content, or their urine is more concentrated.
 This has more to do with diet, water intake, and general health than with a specific breed of dog.
 Whether it is a Dalmatian or a dachshund, X still marks the spot.